 - Wage Determination Transcript showing weekly benefit amount for clients receiving unemployment benefits.

 - Child Support verification for each child in the household (must provide verification that you do not receive child support benefits if you do not report child support income but have minor children in the home and one biological parent is absent).

-- Cash Assistance (TANF): Bring a printout of income for past three months (month of application).
+- Cash Assistance (TANF): Bring printout of income for last thirty days (month of application).

-- Verification of Food Stamps (Food Stamp Award Letter) **Verification is required for all Food Stamp recipients.
-If you do not report food stamp assistance but your income is less than $1010.42 monthly, you must provide verification that you do not receive food stamps.
-Food stamp verification must list case members as well as benefit amount for the month of application.
+- Verification of Food Stamps (Food Stamp Award Letter) *Verification is required for all Food Stamp recipients.
+I/you do not report food stamp assistance but your income is less than $1025 monthly, you must provide verification that you do not receive food stamps.
+Foods tamp verification must list case members as well as benefit amount for month of application.
 This documentation is used to verify household size and, therefore, must be accurate.

-- A notarized statement from family member/friend who assists with your expenses (This statement must provide the person’s name and contact information, along with the exact amount the person is providing you each month).
+- Notarized statement from family member/friend who assists with your expenses (This statement must provide the person’s name and contact information, along with the exact amount the person is providing you each month)

 - Notarized Self-Declaration form (available at our office).
-This form is required for any household member 19 years of age or older who reports no income.
+This form is required for any household member 19 years of age or older whom reports no income